The Settlers: Rise of an Empire: Economy

 The game's economic model is considerably streamlined when compared to previous Settlers titles.
 A settler in a resource building will walk to the nearest source of raw materials, gather them, and return to his building.
 When the building is full, one of the settlers living there will take the resources to the Storehouse.
 A settler in a produce building will then walk to the Storehouse and bring the raw materials back to his building, using them to make finished goods, which are then sold from that same building.
 All resources except water are gathered by resource buildings; water is gathered as needed from the well in the Marketplace by the settlers in the produce buildings.
 New to Rise of an Empire are needs and wants.
 Settlers in resource buildings have only one need (food), and no wants.
 Settlers in produce buildings have wants under two headings (prosperity and decoration), and as the city grows, they acquire increasingly diversified needs.
 Needs fall under four headings; food, clothes, cleanliness, and entertainment.
 If the player doesn't ensure a settler's needs are met, that settler will eventually go on strike.

-Gold is the only way of upgrading Special Buildings, recruiting an army, building military outposts, and staging festivals.
+Gold is the only way to upgrade Special Buildings, recruit an army, build military outposts, and stage festivals.
 The main way for the player to earn gold is through taxation; tax collectors regularly ride through the city collecting tax from each produce building at a rate set by the player.
 Secondary sources of gold include collections at sermons, selling surplus goods to another settlement, stealing from other settlements' Castles, and stealing other settlers' trade carts.